VNG-Realisatie/notificaties-api/docs/conf.md

 ### Provide the envvars via the process manager

 If you use a process manager (such as supervisor/systemd), use their techniques to define the envvars.
-The Open Notificaties implementation will pick them up out of the box.
+The Open Zaak implementation will pick them up out of the box.